seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.8.2
+- Fixed return value of `cpu_hash` when the pasteboard is empty.
+Now it correctly returns null instead of the hashed empty string ( `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`)
+- Fixed return value of `pasteboard_hash` when the pasteboard is empty.
+Now it correctly returns null instead of the hashed empty string ( `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`)
+ > ⚠️ __Note:__ Please make sure to expect null values instead of the empty hash (`e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`) from this version and adjust any rules you might have in the Scoring Engine including either `cpu_hash` and `pasteboard_hash` as needed!
+- Various internal detection improvements
+- Internal changes and improvements for upcoming features.

 ## 6.8.1
 - Removed the following permissions from our `AndroidManifest.xml`:
     > __Note:__ If you depend any of the optional features connected to these permissions, from this version onwards you need to add them to your `AndroidManifest.xml` manually